oxsecurity/codetotal/CONTRIBUTING.md

 - Make a Pull Request to `main` **IMPORTANT**: The PR title must contain `release` in lowercase.
 Example: `New release v1.2.0`.

-- Merge the PR if everything is ok, else perform linter fixes until jobs are green, then merge.
+- Merge the PR if everything is ok **(use Squash & Merge option)**, else perform linter fixes until jobs are green, then merge.

 - Create a new GitHub Release -> https://github.com/oxsecurity/codetotal/releases/new